Normative Data & RIT Scores

 The most accurate norms

-Today’s kids are vastly different than those in school ten years ago, so NWEA™ conducts norming studies frequently—every three years—ensuring that the comparisons reflect current standards and demographics.
+Today’s kids are vastly different than those in school ten years ago, so NWEA™ conducts norming studies frequently—three to five years—ensuring that the comparisons reflect current standards and demographics.
 And we continually refine our best-in-class research model to make NWEA norms more accurate than any other—and always improving.

 Norms help you see if students are growing at an expected pace, regardless of where a student started.
 NWEA norms allow you to make predictions about what kind of growth is typical and atypical.